scottbale/tweet-purge/log.md

 Upgraded `clj-http` lib; set `:cookie-policy :none` on all requests to completely ignore cookies, no longer seeing the "invalid cookie header" warnings.

+Now that those warnings are gone, it simplifies the startup script and logging: I tore out the redirect of stderr to a startup log file.

+Created sample env.edn file.
+Tweaked dist script.

 ## Appendix

 sample delete response